Lukc/tartines-www/rules.md

 Tartines *must not* dissolve.
 It is simply not an option, and such an event has no reason to happen in the foreseeable future.

 # Annex

+## Version

+On update of this document, including for trivial modifications, the version number *must* be updated.
+Such version changes *must* be compliant with [Semantic Versioning 2.0](http://semver.org) or any newer version.

+Specifically, the following rules *must* be applied:

+  - if new rules are added, if rules are removed or if existing rules are edited, the major version number *must* be increased;
+  - if new rules are added without requiring the edition of previous rules and without altering their behavior, the minor version number *must* be increased;
+  - if only minor modifications are applied, the patch version number *must* be increased.

+## RFC 2119

+The key words “*must*”, “*must not*”, “*required*”, “*shall*”, “*shall not*”, “*should*”, “*should not*”, “*recommended*”,  “*may*”, and “*optional*” in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119.html).

 ## Updates